Thursday, December 28, 2006

 The Glutens have arrived!
 Beware!

-So, I have been playing around with this idea to start a "Glutens" cartoon of sorts, and I missed my first target of Halloween for an initial prototype of what one of the "Glutens" looks like, but here is the first incarnation just in time for Christmas.
+I was playing around with this idea of a "Glutens" cartoon of sorts, and I missed my first target of Halloween for an initial prototype of what one of the "Glutens" looks like, but here is the first incarnation just in time for Christmas.

 My daughter sketched up the gooey little elastic gluten-ball "monster" that will hereafter serve as the basis for my "Glutens".
 After I had a bit of fun with the sketch in Photoshop, the Gluten monster lives in full-color.
 The above picture is what we envision those pesky and evil little glutens looking like as they prepare to do their dirty work on our intestines.
-Certainly they have evil intent! :) This one has even gone as far as to appear incognito with a Santa hat to throw us off his scent.
+Certainly these glutens have evil intent when it comes to our bodies!
+This one has even gone as far as to appear incognito with a Santa hat to throw us off his scent.

 Gluten Free Perfect Pumpernickel Bread

 The bread is wonderful.
 A nice hearty crust, and a soft spongy center!
 What more could anyone ask for in a pumpernickel?
 Oh, yeah... taste... it tastes great too!
 I think it is very much like a real pumpernickel.
-In addition to the sandwich, we tried it with a dill-dip, and a spinach-dip is in the making as I type.
-Oh my, it is once again time to start planning how to burn off these extra calories!
+In addition to the sandwich, we tried it with a gluten-free dill-dip / spinach-dip (recipe here) that was being made as I type this.
+Once again it is time to start planning how to burn off these extra calories!
 But, I much prefer having this "problem" of calorie expenditure over the problem of not being able to find good food to eat as a Celiac person.

 With a fair number of breads in our repertoire now, there really isn't too awful much I find "missing" from my daily eating habits when compared to the pre-gluten-free days.
 I am so glad to have a wife that is quite gifted with baking gluten free recipes, and most food in general.
 And, if something gives her a rough time, she takes it as a challenge to figure it out and perfect it.
-Soon this recipe and a couple others will join our online GF recipes collection.
-Probably by the end of the weekend.
+This recipe and a couple others now join our online GF recipes collection (see links below).

 I noticed Lynn Barry just finished a version of pumpernickel recently too!
 I guess it is the perfect season for pumpernickel!
 Can't wait to serve it at a Christmas party or dinner.